 Accommodating (doing and feeling - CE/AE)

-Both Kolb's (1984) learning stages and cycle could be used be teachers to critically evaluate the learning provision typically available to students and to develop more appropriate learning opportunities.
+Both Kolb's (1984) learning stages and cycle could be used by teachers to critically evaluate the learning provision typically available to students, and to develop more appropriate learning opportunities.

 Educators should ensure that activities are designed and carried out in ways that offer each learner the chance to engage in the manner that suits them best.
 Also, individuals can be helped to learn more effectively by the identification of their lesser preferred learning styles and the strengthening of these through the application of the experiential learning cycle.